 Camberwell, Chelsea and Wimbledon work with a number of different institutions and cultural organisations.
 These research partnerships help us shape cultural agendas, develop strong research and ensure it reaches a wider audience.

 The National Theatre

 The archive consists of over 6,000 of Herbert’s drawings for costume and set designs.
 Spanning her entire life, it contains everything from the work she made whilst a student at the London Theatre Studio in the late 1930s to the notebook she was using on the day she died.

-The archive also includes a wealth of other material including diaries, ground plans, masks and their moulds, minutes from meetings, notebooks relating to film, theatre and to her personal life, posters, production photographs, programmes, puppet figures, research material, scripts, sketchbooks, three-dimensional stage models.
+The archive also includes a wealth of other material including diaries, ground plans, masks and their moulds, minutes from meetings, notebooks relating to film, theatre and to her personal life, posters, production photographs, programmes, puppet figures, research material, scripts, sketchbooks and 3D stage models.

 Dr. Dan Byrne-Smith, Senior Lecturer in Fine Art Theory at Chelsea College of Arts is the first Horniman Museum Art, Design and Natural History Fellow.

 Byrne-Smith will explore the Horniman’s acclaimed Natural History collection through the lens of science fiction.
 He will examine how audiences might engage with the collection to encourage and develop awareness around the environmental issues currently affecting the future of our planet.

 An arts residency in Greece, supported by a bursary and with studio and accommodation provided, is offered to practice-based PhD students at UAL annually.